What Form E is, and why people search for help with it

 When estate agent appraisals are enough, and when you may need better evidence.

-Read the property guide →Understanding CETV for divorce
+Read the pensions section guide →Understanding CETV for divorce

 This section is about the whole income picture, not just your basic salary.
 If you are employed, that usually includes pay, bonuses, overtime, commission, and benefits in kind.
 If you are self-employed or a company director, it may also include drawings, dividends, and the real pattern of income over time.